nice-job/wfa-scheduler/README.md

 - ***Low TCO***
 	- Ideally serverless solution that can scale in and out flexibily without extensive administration and maintenance.
 	- Acceptable costs for target solution capacity.

+## DFO Context

+This kind of scheduler will be used for supporting DFO WFA triggers with delayed execution.
+Trigegr can be delayed up to 1 day and can operate on case level -> big numbers of scheduled jobs.

 ## Target solution